 The ejb-jar.xml file is the standard deployment descriptor used to configure session and message-driven beans.
-As we

-Figure 7.7 All the deployment descriptors go in the META-INF directory of an EJB-JAR archive. mentioned in section 7.1.2, entities aren't managed directly by the container, they're managed by the JPA persistence context.
+As we mentioned in section 7.1.2, entities aren't managed directly by the container, they're managed by the JPA persistence context.
 For that reason, entities aren't configured in this file (as opposed to previous versions of EJB).
 Listing 7.7 shows you the outline for the ejb-jar.xml file.